-Originally denied benefits, a Vietnam Air Force Veteran who served his country with honor and distinction was awarded a 100% disability rating for Coronary Artery Disease, as well as a 30% disability rating for anxiety, all associated with Agent Orange exposure.CALL US TODAY: 1.888.231.9144
+Originally denied benefits, a Vietnam Air Force Veteran who served his country with honor and distinction was awarded a 100% disability rating for Coronary Artery Disease, as well as a 30% disability rating for anxiety, all associated with service connected Agent Orange exposure.CALL US TODAY: 1.888.231.9144

 *Amounts stated are before deductions for attorney’s fees and payment of costs.